skelterjohn/go.wde/wdeglfw3/README.md

 3 - The event system of glfw3 works very different than that of go.wde
     However the callback functions might/should solve that
+    Answ1: Added Window.C() in package glfw3 to get access of the underlying C structure pointer.

 6 - How to properly shutdown the app?
 Why is this a problem?
     Because glfw3.Main() is blocking a proper shutdown.

+8 - LockSize() in struct wdeglfw3.Window modifies Window.lockedSize.
+    What is the functionality of this function?

 Solved issues:
 --------------